ORGULLO LATINO

 Take a stroll down any street in Miami's Little Havana district and, chances are, you'll stumble across a ventanita: a small window serving piping-hot coladas and cortaditos to customers who eagerly chat away about everything from local gossip to Cuban politics.

-Ventanitas have become a staple of life in Miami.
+Ventanitas have become a staple in Miami.
 Much like the role of the local bar, they serve as social spaces where people from all backgrounds can meet, relax, and chat.
 All serve cafecitos, while most offer a range of croquetas, bocaditos, empanadas, and guava pastelitos.

 "While the Starbucks experience can be stale and homogenized, ventanitas provide a sense of community," she writes for Thrillist.